Whether you’re snapping away with your iPhone or your deluxe Nikon kit, you’ll no doubt take some print-worthy photos at one of these locations!

 3. View from the Top: Mt.
 Diablo

 This devilishly titled mountain is heaven for outdoor enthusiasts.
-Hike, bike, or climb to the top, where you can actually see for hundreds of miles—it’s rumored to be the second-most expansive view in the world. (parks.ca.gov)
+Hike, bike, or climb to the top, where you can actually see for hundreds of miles —it’s rumored to be the second-most expansive view in the world.
+From Diablo’s 3,849-foot peak, visitors can see more of the earth’s surface than from anywhere else except Africa’s 19,340-foot Kilimanjaro.
+For a moderate 6.5 mile day hike, try the Mt.
+Diablo Grand Loop.

 4. The Hidden Gem: Hayward Japanese Gardens

-Yes, we have our own Japanese gardens in Golden Gate Park, but sometimes you just want to get away.
-And the tiny but mighty Hayward gardens (California’s first Japanese gardens) provide the perfect place to do that.
+Yes, we have our own Japanese gardens in Golden Gate Park, but sometimes you just want to get away and try something new.
+The tiny but mighty Hayward Gardens provide the perfect place to do that.
+They also hold the distinction of being California’s first Japanese gardens and sticking to traditional designs and materials.

 5. The Wright Stuff: The Hanna “Honeycomb” House